-Under the direction of Music Director & Conductor Daniel Meyer, the Lakeside Symphony Orchestra (LSO) will perform a moving concert at 8 p.m.
+Under the direction of Music Director & Conductor Daniel Meyer, the Lakeside Symphony Orchestra (LSO) will perform a moving concert featuring pianist Maxim Lando at 7:30 p.m.
 Wednesday, Aug.
 2 in Hoover Auditorium.

 The LSO, established in 1963, is a celebrated tradition at Lakeside and a key component of our arts programming.
 More than 80 musicians from across the country are members of the symphony, many of whom have devoted years of service to Lakeside.

-This summer brings a series of LSO performances for all ages with extraordinarily talented guest artists and new opportunities for audiences to share the love of music and the symphony.
+This summer brings a series of LSO performances for all ages with extraordinarily talented guest artists and new opportunities for audiences to share their love of music and the symphony.